biosustain/venom/README.rst

 - Streaming gRPC (HTTP/2) implementation with e.g. *hyper-h2*

-  There's already an experimental gRPC implentation based on *grpcio*, but without true support for asynchronous calls because that is not supported by the official Python library.
+  There's already an experimental gRPC implementation based on *grpcio*, but without true support for asynchronous calls because that is not supported by the official Python library.

 - MsgPack serialization support
 - ProtocolBuffer support